Skip to main content

 jsonObject str

-The json Object to be added, eg, a user object where the
+The json Object to be added, e.g., a user object.

 Returns